Solana's UX Gap in 2026: Why Adoption Hinges on Simpler DeFi

 Bottom line: without good UX, speed and scale won't attract users.

-How Hubra fixes Solana's UX problem
+How Hubra answers Solana's UX problem

 Why this matters for Solana